“The only art I’ll ever study is stuff that I can steal from.” - David Bowie

 What I’m stealing: her marketing tactics and methods of passive income.
-I also find her hilarious, it’s good to be able to make fun of yourself.
+I also find her hilarious!!

 Free spirited photographer, creator of moving art.
 His abstract work is disarming, and through his captions he lets us into his creative process via philosophical musings.
 I really love his writing.

 What I’m stealing: his willingness to create for himself, not for others.
 Stop caring what other people think, the right people will find your work eventually.